andyvuong/pocketmeter/README.md

 ##A Changing World
-pocketmeter is our proof of concept of a new system we believe could change the way civilization handles paid parking.
+Push For Change is our proof of concept of a new system we believe could change the way civilization handles paid parking.
 Always push for change.
 Keep Hacking!

 ##About Us
 We're a group of ambitious beginning hackers from different schools and backgrounds and we would love to talk to you!